petrjahoda/display_webservice/README.md

 # Display WebService

-## Installation
-* use docker image from https://cloud.docker.com/r/petrjahoda/display_webservice
-* use linux, mac or windows version and make it run like a service

 ## Description
 Go service that shows web pages on port 81
 * `/display_1` shows all workplaces with their status in small tiles